-The charge of the Oklahoma State athletic training curriculum is to provide a comprehensive, multifaceted education coupled with a clinical foundation to prepare future health care professionals for a career in athletic training.
-The program emphasizes evidence-based practice and the application of best practices that can transform health care.
+The charge of the Oklahoma State athletic training curriculum is to provide a comprehensive, multifaceted education coupled with a clinical foundation to prepare future healthcare professionals for a career in athletic training.
+The program emphasizes evidence-based practice and the application of best practices that can transform healthcare.
 Graduates of the program possess an understanding of the research process and recognize the importance of applying evidence-based research to clinical practice.
-Our goals are to prepare graduates to apply a wide variety of specific health care skills and knowledge within each of the following domains: Injury/Illness Prevention and Wellness Protection; Clinical Evaluation and Diagnosis; Immediate and Emergency Care; Treatment and Rehabilitation; Organizational and Professional Health and Well-being.
+Our goals are to prepare graduates to apply a wide variety of specific healthcare skills and knowledge within each of the following domains: Risk Reduction, Wellness and Health Literacy; Assessment, Evaluation and Diagnosis; Critical Incident Management; Therapeutic Intervention; Health Administration and Professional Responsibility.